virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `name` - context’s name
-- `fileName` - the name of the file to be displayed at the dashboard
+- `fileName` - name of the file to be displayed at the dashboard
-- `type` - the context type with the following possible values:
+- `type` - context type with the following possible values:
     - `ARCHIVE`
     - `GIT`
     - `SVN`